 If you would like to keep some of the flavor of the original Chinese game, then you might want to stack the tiles in a wood pile (stacks of tiles arranged as a rectangular solid) or deal them by throwing dice in the Asian manner.
 The woodpile will not work if you have tiles with spinners in them.

 The first player starts the game by putting one tile face up on the table and immediately draws a replacement tile for his hand.

 The next player places a tile to the right or left side of the row started by the first player.
 Tiles are played with their sides together, not their ends.
 If he can take melds with the tile from his hand that he playing, he does so.
 Finally, he draws a replacement tile for his hand.

 When a player takes a meld, he gets another play.
 The subsequent play includes drawing a tile from the boneyard.

-[Presumably, when the boneyard becomes empty, play continues as before, but without drawing replacement tiles.
-JM]
+[When the boneyard becomes empty, play continues as before, but without drawing replacement tiles.]

 When a player dominoes (empties his hand), play stops and he gets one point for each pip left in the hands of the other players.
 Notice that someone will always domino because each player has to discard a tile in his turn.